mediacloud/api-tutorial-notebooks/README.md

 ## Changelog

+* 2025-05-09: update requiremnts and fix minor typos in examples
 * 2023-12-12: major updates to match v4.1.0 of the API client
 * 2022-09-07: update requirements to latest versions
 * 2020-06-03: first public release for ICWSM 2020 conference tutorial session